imgproxy/imgproxy/README.md

 ## Security Contact

-To report a security vulnerability, please contact us at security@imgproxy.net.
-We will coordinate the fix and disclosure.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

+## Building
+`build -t <tag you want> -f docker/Dockerfile .`